inf380p/inf380p.github.io/_posts/martsale/2020-09-26-first-focused-post.md

 ---
 layout: post
 author: martsale
-title: Alexis's First Focused Reflection
+title: "Alexis's First Focused Reflection"
 ---
 # A Reflection On Using Logic In Code